VOLTTRON/volttron/RELEASING.md

   version declared in `setup.py` itself.
 - `docs/source/conf.py`, the Sphinx `version` and `release` assignments.

-Both are plain string literals and are not generated from the git tag or from each other.
-A release bumps both by hand, or by a script that writes both, so they cannot drift apart.
+Both are plain string literals, are not generated from the git tag or from each other, and nothing enforces that they agree: no script and no CI step reads either one back to check it against the other or against the tag.
+A release bumps both by hand, or by a script that writes both, and then confirms them before tagging:

+    grep "__version__" volttron/platform/__init__.py
+    grep -E "^(version|release) = " docs/source/conf.py

+Both commands must print the same version being released, and that version must match the tag about to be created (section 4).

 A small number of other files mention the version number in prose rather than as a machine-read field: `README.md` and